danielholmstrom/dictalchemy/docs/source/index.rst

 ..
-Iteralchemy documentation master file, created by sphinx-quickstart on Sat Dec 29 16:18:08 2012.
+Dictalchemy documentation master file, created by sphinx-quickstart on Sat Dec 29 16:18:08 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Iteralchemy's documentation!
+Welcome to Dictalchemy's documentation!
 =======================================

 Contents: